7 min

 Moreover, it will help you understand your organization’s health so you can make intelligent decisions and accurate forecasts.
 For example, you’ll be able to predict revenue and recurring subscriptions.

-MSP Business and Financial KPI examples
+5) MSP Business and Financial KPI examples

-Churn rate.
 Tracking this can be a real wake-up call.
 If you see a growing trend of customers abandoning your service, you need to sit down and understand why it’s happening.
 Is it connected to your product features, pricing, or customer support?
-You need to find out why customers are leaving.
+You need to find out why customers are leaving. | Understanding your customers’ average value over time will help you run a tighter ship.
+Use the LTV to set your marketing budget and your average acquisition cost.
+Set these numbers so that you will generate incremental revenue over some time. |

-MRR.
 If you’re experiencing solid growth, it’s an excellent time to strengthen your business.
-Take a step back and optimize processes, increase margins, develop new services, and expand your reach.
+Take a step back and optimize processes, increase margins, develop new services, and expand your reach. | Ultimately, data analysis is a critical factor for your company’s growth.
+Data helps you extract valuable insights, make data-driven decisions, anticipate positive trends, and identify potential issues. |

-MSP KPIs: Network Monitoring
+6) MSP KPIs: Network Monitoring

 As an MSP, a core part of your service is monitoring and managing your clients’ networks.

 One of the best practices for your Network Operations Centers (NOC) is to use a comprehensive network monitoring software (NMS) as the backbone of your service.
-A network monitoring tool will give you access to much data about your customer networks.
+A network monitoring solution will give you access to much data about your customer networks.
 Furthermore, you can use this to make relevant dashboards with NOC KPIs.

 To hone in on your data-driven approach, choose a network monitoring tool with reporting features (e.g., monitoring dashboards) and the ability to export networks and device data (e.g., via API).